melrafei/melrafei/README.md

 ## Hi there 👋
 My name is Mostafa Elrafei , having ten years of experience as an Embedded Software engineer, I have delivered many complicated projects to high-tier customers like Audi, Daimler, Honda, and BMW.
-I get contacted with almost all V-Cycle processes, I worked as a developer, Tester, and even Architect, I developed and designed complicated Software, I get the best results in Technical reviews on different domains like code reviews or software requirements.
+I involved with almost all V-Cycle processes, I worked as a developer, Tester, and even Architect, I developed and designed complicated Software,I consistently deliver strong results in technical reviews (code reviews, requirements reviews).

 - 🔭 I’m currently working on studying Battery Modeling Systems Embedded Systems.
 - 🌱 I’m currently learning German Language,  improving my C++ language